mailjet/mailjet-apiv3-go/README.md

 We welcome any contribution.

-Please make sure you follow this step by step guide before contributing :
+Please make sure you follow this step-by-step guide before contributing :

 * Fork the project.
 * Create a topic branch.